-The upper respiratory tract includes the nose, the throat, including the pharynx and larynx and the windpipe or trachea.
-The surface of the respiratory tract is lined with a mucous membrane, which is essentially a tissue that contains cells that secrete a protective mucus coating onto the tissue surface.
-The eyeballs and inner surfaces of the eyelids are covered by conjunctiva, a membranous tissue that has a similar structure to the respiratory mucous membranes (for further information, see "Conjunctivitis").
+The upper respiratory tract includes the nose, the throat (pharynx and larynx), and the trachea (windpipe).
+The surface of the respiratory tract is lined with a mucous membrane, which is a layer containing specialized cells that secrete a protective mucus coating onto the tissue surface.
+The eyes and inner surfaces of the eyelids are covered by conjunctiva, a membranous tissue that has a similar structure to the respiratory mucous membranes (for further information, see handout "Conjunctivitis in Cats").
 Tears drain from the eyes through a tube called the lacrimal duct, which drains into the back of the nose.
-Thus, the conjunctivae are often grouped in as part of the upper respiratory tract and may be affected with upper respiratory disease.
+Because of this anatomical connection, the conjunctivae are often grouped in as part of the upper respiratory tract and may be affected with upper respiratory disease.

 What are the signs of a chronic upper respiratory infection?

 The term 'chronic' means long lasting.
 When clinical signs of upper respiratory tract inflammation, such as sneezing or nasal and eye discharge, persist over weeks or months, or when they tend to recur at intervals of a few weeks, the condition is referred to as chronic upper respiratory tract disease.

 "Because smell is so important in appetite, many cats have poor appetite and lose weight."

 A runny or stuffed-up nose (the sniffles) is the most common clinical sign in cats with chronic infections.
 The nasal discharge tends to be thick and often is yellow.
 It may also be red-tinged (fresh blood) or brown (older blood).
 One or both nostrils may be involved.
 Because smell is so important in appetite, many cats have poor appetite and lose weight.